The Vincennes University Jasper Library

 Residents of Indiana who are 16 years or older may borrow library materials by presenting a valid drivers license at the Circulation Desk.
 There is no charge for a community borrowers card.

 Patrons are responsible for knowing when items are due and therefore are responsible for any overdue charges incurred.
-Please note the due date is stamped on the card found in the pocket in the item checked out.

 Items are usually due 21 days after check-out.
 (Please note toward the end of the semester, all items are due on the Friday before final’s week.)